stevoslates/Kmeans-cpp/README.md

 ```

 ## Input Format
-The input (.txt) file should contain 2D points, one per line:
+The input (.txt) file should contain points, one per line, this example uses 2-D but can use N-D:

 Example: